osrf/collision-benchmark/README.md

 ``multiple_worlds_server worlds/rubble.world -e bullet ode``

 This will load up the rubble world with the bullet and ODE engines.
-Use the GUI control panel to switch between the bullet and ode worlds.

 Now start the gzclient:

 ```
 gzclient --g libcollision_benchmark_gui.so
 ```

+Use the GUI control panels to start the world (press ``<Play>``) and switch between the bullet and ode worlds using the panel on the top left.

 ### Multiple worlds, one or several engines